Skip to content

 For more details, see Pre-release compatibility.

-Dependency constraints#
+Dependency constraints

-Dependency overrides#
+Dependency overrides

-For example, if a transitive dependency declares the requirement pydantic>=1.0,<2.0, but works with pydantic>=2.0, the user can override the declared dependency with pydantic>=1.0,<3 to allow the resolver to installer a newer version of pydantic.
+For example, if a transitive dependency declares the requirement pydantic>=1.0,<2.0, but does work with pydantic>=2.0, the user can override the declared dependency by including pydantic>=1.0,<3 in the overrides, thereby allowing the resolver to choose a newer version of pydantic.

 In a pyproject.toml, use tool.uv.override-dependencies to define a list of overrides.
 In the pip-compatible interface, the --override option can be used to pass files with the same format as constraints files.